nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 because when you test your package with the `_test` suffix we are using a different "testing" package.
 Because of this, we don't have access to any of the private constants, variables, funcs, or struct methods defined within the package that we are testing.
 I am an advocate of testing our public API via the `_test` package.
-This is because we are limited to what any consumer of our package has to work with and we can't test things that can't be reached by the public API.
+This is because we are limited to what any consumer of our package has to work with, and we can't test things that can't be reached by the public API.

 We happen to have a couple of issues within our `cmd` package right now.
 The first one is that we can't easily pass the arguments, `stdout`, or `stderr` into our cmd.
 The second issue is that our `rootCmd`, `apiCmd`, `migrateCmd`, and `seedCmd` are all defined as global variables within our package.
 This will cause issues with testing our API command since the `*cobra.Command{}` is updating "state" variables within it when we call it.
-However, we call it multiple times and thus we need to be able to keep instances of our `*cobra.Command{}` separate.
+However, we call it multiple times, and thus we need to be able to keep instances of our `*cobra.Command{}` separate.
 So let's update our `Execute()` to initialize our commands: